 SSH Security Monitor (SSH-SMA) allows you to see when your macOS Workstation's/Server's Secure Shell (SSH/Remote Login) is accessed and by whom.
 It also tells you if access attempts were successful or if they failed.
 It logs all SSH access and attempted access and gives you the option of being immediately alerted visually and by sound when access is attempted or remain silent and just log the event.
-In addition, it allows you to Auto-Ban computers/networks after they exceed a variable number of failed login attempts; banned computer/networks are banned until you unban them.
+In addition, it allows you to Auto-Ban computers/networks after they exceed a variable number of failed login attempts or instantly using its Instaban feature; banned computer/networks are banned until you unban them.
 Thanks to our Auto-Ban feature you can literally set it and never have to worry about your SSH Remote Login being forcefully compromised again.
 Monitors your SSHD security settings and alerts you if unsecure or if they change.
 Breach detection heuristics that alert you if your SSHD system is breached.
 Auto-repairs itself from Apple system updates that remove SSH-SMA security settings.

 Advanced TCP/IP Stream Heuristics Analysis